bitcoin/bitcoin/doc/gitian-building.md

 This will create the `.sig` files that can be committed together with the `.assert` files to assert your Gitian build.

 Uploading signatures
 ---------------------

-After building and signing you can push your signatures (both the `.assert` and `.assert.sig` files) to the [syscoin-core/gitian.sigs](https://github.com/syscoin-core/gitian.sigs/) repository, or if that's not possible create a pull request.
-You can also mail the files to Wladimir (laanwj@gmail.com) and he will commit them.
+Push your signatures (both the `.assert` and `.assert.sig` files) to the [syscoin/gitian.sigs](https://github.com/syscoin/gitian.sigs/) repository, or if that's not possible to create a pull request.